 Solstice ...
 Ocean Explorer

 Solstice is a powerful offshore sailing vessel that is exhilarating to sail and manage in the open ocean.
 Her cutter-rig sail-plan offers the versatility to negotiate complex sea-states offshore, and is easily sailed with short-handed crew or single-handedly, which has serious benefits as a sail-training vessel for sailors seeking a lot of hands-on experimentation and practice.
-The hull of Solstice was inspired by William Atkin’s famous Tally Ho, re-drawn by Carl Chamberlain who designed a fast, full-keeled machine that’s safe and comfortable to lived-aboard on ocean passages.
+The hull of Solstice was inspired by William Atkin (America's foremost designer of small yachts) ... a fast, full-keeled machine that’s safe and comfortable to live-aboard on ocean passages.

 Solstice carries a full quiver of sails to handle any wind condition … she’s an offshore machine that’s fast in light winds and heavy-air alike, capable of surfing down waves to leave her quarter-wake behind, and equally at home while ghosting along on a calm sea with gentle winds.

 The running rigging systems of Solstice are smartly laid-out and appropriately sized for average human ergonomics; a full complement of Lewmar Ocean Series self-tailing winches are used for the primary and secondary winches in the cockpit, and on the mast for halyards and reefing.
 The yankee headsail flown from the bowsprit sets on the Titanium-based Pro-Furl furler, controlled from the cockpit.
 A Monitor wind-vane autopilot by Scanmar is superb equipment for helming Solstice on long passages as it only requires some apparent wind.
 Hands-on steering is made via a laminated tiller of ash-wood; Solstice’s helms-person can glean that extra sensitivity required to coax her into a perfect sailing groove.